 There are a lot of junky foods out there, from the refined white flours and sugars that throw our blood sugar out of balance to the GMO-laden vegetable oils that activate our immune systems and cause inflammation.

 And when you’re first stepping onto the health train, it can be difficult to figure out what you can use to replace your familiar cooking standbys.
-That’s why we wanted to share our favourite culinary nutrition swaps, along with a handy infographic of healthy substitutions you can download, that has totally got you covered.
+That’s why we wanted to share our favourite culinary nutrition swaps, along with a handy infographic of healthy substitutions you can download.

 Check out our absolute favourite culinary nutrition swaps below – and download for more!

 Instead of Potato Chips: Try Kale Chips or Sweet Potato Chips